PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-montelnurujosh/README.md

-# React Frontend Development Assignment – MontelNuru
+# React Frontend Development Assignment – Joshua Nuru

 ## 🚀 Project Overview
 This project is a React application built with Vite and styled using Tailwind CSS.